 DIY Swedish Crafts For KidsJuly 20, 2018

-Even if you have them booked at camps for most of the summer, chances are you have a few days here and there that you need to keep them busy.
-To help cure the summer boredom blues, we’ve come up with five Swedish-themed crafts and projects to keep those idle hands occupied.
+Even if you have them booked with at-home activities and online learning plans, chances are you still need to keep them busy.
+To help cure the boredom blues, we’ve come up with five Swedish-themed crafts and projects to keep those idle hands occupied.

 Make Your Own Swedish Flag